Morgan Stanley Maintains HP (HPQ) Underweight Recommendation

 What is the Fund Sentiment?

-There are 1,933 funds or institutions reporting positions in HP.
-This is an increase of 1 owner(s) or 0.05% in the last quarter.
-Average portfolio weight of all funds dedicated to HPQ is 0.17%, an increase of 5.08%.
-Total shares owned by institutions increased in the last three months by 1.20% to 880,678K shares.
-The put/call ratio of HPQ is 0.98, indicating a bullish outlook.
+There are 1,916 funds or institutions reporting positions in HP.
+This is an decrease of 15 owner(s) or 0.78% in the last quarter.
+Average portfolio weight of all funds dedicated to HPQ is 0.16%, an increase of 5.85%.
+Total shares owned by institutions increased in the last three months by 1.02% to 878,969K shares.
+The put/call ratio of HPQ is 1.19, indicating a bearish outlook.

 What are Other Shareholders Doing?